ORESoftware/hr4R/README.md

                 });
 ```

-the above calls this module, which does all the reloading, for .js, templates and CSS
+the above calls the following module, which does all the reloading, for .js, templates and CSS

 ```javascript